-According to Deborah Greenhouse, M.D., Palmetto Health Children’s Hospital pediatrician with Palmetto Pediatric and Adolescent Clinic, the age for leaving a child at home varies greatly from child to child because of a number of factors, including the child’s maturity and ability to handle responsibility.
+When is my child old enough to stay home alone?
+This is a challenging question and decision for all parents.
+While the age for leaving a child at home varies greatly from child to child because of a number of factors, including the child’s maturity and ability to handle responsibility, Deborah Greenhouse, MD, offered tips to help parents decide when a child is ready.

 Read the full story from Prisma Health, where she details those guidelines and rules that can help a parent make the right decision.